Brandhang34/TerminalProfile/README.md

 ## Prerequisites

-Before using the scripts, I typically like to update, upgrade and install the necessary software (git and neovim).
+Before using the scripts, I typically like to update, upgrade and install the necessary software.

 ```bash
 # Update your software repositories.